Uncommon Signs of Perimenopause Explained

 Why recognising perimenopause symptoms matters

-Understanding the wide-ranging effects of perimenopause is the first step toward reclaiming your well-being.
+Understanding the wide-ranging effects of perimenopause and menopausal symptoms is the first step toward reclaiming your well-being.
 These symptoms aren’t “just in your head”—they’re the result of complex hormonal changes affecting multiple systems in the body.
 By recognising them, you can take proactive steps to support your body and seek the right help when needed.

 When to seek professional support for perimenopause symptoms